 Alternatively, it can be accessed following a query by clicking the ‘GrapeTree’ button at the bottom of the results table.
 Isolates returned from the query will be automatically selected within the GrapeTree interface.

 Select the isolates to include.
-The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector to include all loci belonging to that scheme.
+The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector, or choose from recommended schemes if these have been set, to include all loci belonging to that scheme.

 Additional fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include.
 Multiple selections can be made by holding down shift or ctrl while selecting.
 Click ‘Submit’ to start the analysis.

 The job will be sent to the job queue.
 When it has finished, click the button marked ‘Launch GrapeTree’.

 The generated tree will be rendered in the GrapeTree application page.

 The image can be manipulated in various ways.
 These include modifying the tree layout, customising node labels and size, modifying branch lengths and collapsing branches.
 The image can be saved in SVG format which can be further edited in image publishing software such as Inkscape.

 As an example, the default cgMLST tree (above) has been modified (below) as follows:

 - Nodes coloured by clonal complex

 - Labels removed